Google Algorithm Update: Boost your SEO on 2022

 This update is really important and constitutes a big shift in SEO.
 As Google wants to rank sites at the top that users love the most, branding has always been an important factor to position your site.

-Google is adapting its algorithm to show the sites that people love.
-However, most sites don’t have large brands and Google knows that, too.
-The same brand queries are one of the ways Google knows what sites people love; user and page experience is another one.
+Google is constantly adapting its algorithm to show the sites that people love.
+However, most websites are not owned by big brands and Google knows this too.
+Queries about the brand itself are one of the ways Google knows which sites people love; user and page experience is another factor.

-Let’s see what steps you can take to start optimizing your site for this new Google algorithm update.
+Let’s see what steps you can take to start optimizing your site for Google’s algorithm changes.

 When doing it, take into account that the algorithm is going to work from a page-level basis, because if you have a couple pages with a poor experience but most of your pages are good, they won’t penalize your whole domain.